SnowyCoder/gamecompendium/README.md

 ```bash
 $ poetry shell
 ```
-To get a shell within a virtual environment correct for the project (the first time will take a minute or two).
+To get a shell within a virtual environment with the project dependencies (the first time will take a minute or two).

 ### Running